surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 #### Parameters

 **Rate** – Controls the rate of the LFO oscillation.
-When the waveform is set to **Stepseq**, one step equals the whole cycle.
+When the waveform is set to **Step Seq**, one step equals the whole cycle.
 This slider can be tempo-synced.

 **Phase/Shuffle** - Controls the starting phase of the LFO waveform.